 Located in Maple Ridge between the Lougheed Highway and Haney Bypass at 22520 116th Ave.
 The museum is housed in the former Manager’s home for Port Haney Brick & Tile.
-We are a community museum featuring First Nations Prehistory, history of settlement and prominent families and feature a world-class model railway diorama of the Port Haney area at the height of the railway logging era.
+We are a community museum featuring First Nations Prehistory, geological history, history of settlement, and the history of local industry.
+We also feature a world-class model railway diorama of the Port Haney area at the height of the railway logging era.

 Haney House Museum